MicrosoftDocs/defender-docs/defender-endpoint/tune-performance-defender-antivirus.md

 :::image type="content" source="media/example-output.png" alt-text="Example output for a basic TopFiles query" lightbox="media/example-output.png":::

-## Additional functionality: exporting and converting to CSV and JSON
+## Exporting and converting to CSV and JSON

 The results of the performance analyzer can also be exported and converted to a CSV or JSON file.
 For examples that describe the process of "export" and "convert" through sample codes, see the following sections.